jasongrimes/fretboardfoundation/_pages/index.md

 Instead, Fretboard Foundation gets you playing music you like _today_, and then a little bit better music tomorrow, and a little better every day after.
 Until life inevitably gets in the way, and you need to take a break for a while.
-Then in the future, you can pick up more or less where you left off, and continue your journey.
+Then in the future, you can pick up more or less where you left off, and continue on your journey.

 ### Master Western harmony from the fundamentals